An Electronic Quality Management System (eQMS) is a new digitalized approach to Quality Management Systems (QMS).

 A quality management system (QMS) documents policies, processes, internal rules, procedures, and other records to ensure high quality and customer satisfaction.
 An electronic quality management system (eQMS) allows performing the operations digitally.

-Some of the most elements of high-quality eQMS are the necessary certifications, cloud-based hosting, training, and client support.
+Some of the most important elements of high-quality eQMS are the necessary certifications, cloud-based hosting, training, and client support.